Volunteer recruitment event

 Jewish Care Scotland Deputy Chief Executive, Robyn Friel said of the opportunity: “We are on the look out for an enthusiastic individual to take on the role of Communications and Engagement Officer to help increase Community engagement, to make sure anyone who might benefit from our services knows about Jewish Care Scotland and what’s on here and to listen to feedback to help us develop our service offering to best meet the needs of the Community.”

 The role is currently open to applicants, and anyone interested is encouraged to get in touch for an informal conversation and to find out about the role and the recruitment process.
+Closing date for applications is Monday 13 April at 12 noon.

 Strategic Plan 2025 to 2030